 A ship’s course can be dramatically affected by the currents, tides, and trade winds it must navigate.
 Similarly, a company’s long-term results can be dramatically affected by long-run macro-level trends.
-Consequently, a voyage to improved business performance is greatly aided by a more accurate map of the oceans we hope to navigate.
+Consequently, a voyage to improved business performance is greatly aided by a more accurate map of the oceans one hopes to navigate.

 Population, industry, and sector

-We have analyzed the performance of US-domiciled, publicly traded companies.2 Call this our population (figure 1).
+This analysis focuses on the performance of US-domiciled, publicly traded companies.2 Call this the population (figure 1).

 The map is never the territory, and there is no one true representation of any geography.
 Similarly, there is no one measure of business performance that captures everything that matters to everyone.
-Consequently, we look at three broad measures: profitability, growth, and value.
+Consequently, this report looks at three broad measures: profitability, growth, and value.